Empress Matilda: Battle of Lincoln

 Matilda's fortunes changed dramatically for the better at the start of 1141.
 Ranulf of Chester, a powerful northern magnate, had fallen out with the King over the winter and Stephen had placed his castle in Lincoln under siege.
-In response, Robert of Gloucester and Ranulf advanced on Stephen's position with a larger force, resulting in the Battle of Lincoln on 2 February 1141.
+In response, Robert and Ranulf advanced on Stephen's position with a larger force, resulting in the Battle of Lincoln on 2 February 1141.
 The King commanded the centre of his army, with Alan of Brittany on his right and William of Aumale on his left.
 Robert and Ranulf's forces had a superiority in cavalry and Stephen dismounted many of his own knights to form a solid infantry block.
 After an initial success in which William's forces destroyed the Angevins' Welsh infantry, the battle went well for Matilda's forces.
 Robert and Ranulf's cavalry encircled Stephen's centre, and the King found himself surrounded by the Angevin army.
 After much fighting, Robert's soldiers finally overwhelmed Stephen and he was taken away from the field in custody.

 Matilda received Stephen in person at her court in Gloucester, before having him moved to Bristol Castle, traditionally used for holding high-status prisoners.
 Matilda now began to take the necessary steps to have herself crowned queen in his place, which would require the agreement of the Church and her coronation at Westminster.
-Stephen's brother Henry summoned a council at Winchester before Easter in his capacity as papal legate to consider the clergy's view.
+Henry of Winchester summoned a council at Winchester before Easter in his capacity as papal legate to consider the clergy's view.
 Matilda had made a private deal with Henry that he would deliver the support of the Church in exchange for being granted control over Church affairs.
 Henry handed over the royal treasury to her, which proved to be rather depleted except for Stephen's crown, and he excommunicated many of her enemies who refused to switch sides.
 Archbishop Theobald of Canterbury was unwilling to declare Matilda queen so rapidly, however, and a delegation of clergy and nobles, headed by Theobald, travelled to Bristol to see Stephen, who agreed that, given the situation, he was prepared to release his subjects from their oath of fealty to him.